 This article covers:What ransomware isHow to protect your computer against a ransomware attackHow to remove ransomware in the event of a successful attack What is ransomware Ransomware has been around since 2013 but moved into the mainstream with the WannaCry attack in 2017 on the NHS in the UK and companies in around 150 countries… Read more

-Are you aware of just how much of your personal information is available to governments, hackers and corporations?
+Are you aware of just how much of your personal data is available to governments, hackers and corporations?
 I was talking to a friend the other day who said: ‘If my email is hacked it’s a pain, sure, but I don’t get any important emails, so it wouldn’t be the end of the world’.
 (He’s… Read more

 What would be the worst way to find out your website has been hacked?
 For me it would be to hear it from a customer.
 And worse still would be if they were furious because visiting my hacked website had caused their computer to be loaded up with malware.
 This is not a good way… Read more